-2. Organizational Changes
+6. Organizational Changes

-- On March 15, 2019, the Company announced the appointment of Louis Archambeault as VP Corporate Development and Strategy, and Ryan Goodman as VP Legal and Administration, and the departure of Tim Miller as COO and Joe McCoy as VP Administration. - The Company will hire an experienced site-based Project Manager and will therefore not replace the COO role.
+- On March 15, 2019, the Company announced the appointment of Louis Archambeault as VP Corporate Development and Strategy, and Ryan Goodman as VP Legal and Administration, and the departure of Tim Miller as COO and Joe McCoy as VP Administration. - The Company is currently recruiting for an experienced site-based Project Manager and expects to make an announcement on this position in early Q3-2019.